OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:50

-> This is my comfort in my misery,
+> This is my comfort in my affliction,
-> That Your word has revived me.
+> That Your word has renewed me.

 ## Psalm 119:51

-> The arrogant utterly deride me,
+> The proud utterly deride me,
 > Yet I do not turn aside from Your Law.

 ## Psalm 119:52

 > I have remembered Your judgments from of old, Lord,
-> And comfort myself.
+> And find comfort.

 ## Psalm 119:53